dnyanesh-k/notes/system-design-theory/answers/01-url-shortener.md

 `clicks` is written on every redirect — that's 10K writes/sec.
 If this was in the `urls` table, every redirect would be updating the same row (the URL's click count), causing row-level locking contention.
 Separate table = no contention on the `urls` table which is only read during redirects.

+> Here is a deeper look at the exact technical disasters you avoid by keeping the analytics table separate.
+> **1. Eliminating Row-Level Locking Contention:** In databases like PostgreSQL or MySQL, updating a row requires an exclusive lock on that specific row.
+> The Single-Table Nightmare: If a specific link goes viral and gets 5,000 clicks in a single second, 5,000 database transactions will fight to lock and update that exact same row to increment the counter.
+> The Result: A massive bottleneck.
+Traffic backs up, database CPU spikes to 100%, and the entire application crashes or slows to a crawl.
+> The Separate Table Fix: Instead of updating a row, the analytics system simply inserts a brand new row for every click.
+Database engines are incredibly fast at append-only inserts because they do not require locking existing data.
+> **2. Protecting the High-Speed Read Cache:** The urls table is read-heavy.
+To handle tens of thousands of redirects per second, your database relies heavily on caching the urls table in RAM (Buffer Pool).
+> Every time a row is modified (like updating a click counter), the database marks that page in memory as "dirty" and must eventually write it to disk.
+> Constantly updating the rows constantly invalidates the cache.
+> Keeping the urls table static (read-only during redirects) allows it to stay completely cached in RAM, serving lookups in microseconds.
+> **3. Granular Data Collection (The "Why"):** If you only have a click_count integer column in your urls table, you lose all valuable context.
+> A separate analytics table lets you log rich data for every single click:
+> Timestamp: When exactly did they click it?Referrer: Did the traffic come from X (Twitter), a text message, or an email?
+> User Agent / Device: Are they on a mobile phone or a desktop?Location: What country or city did the click originate from?
+> **4. Database Optimization for Different Layouts:**
+> **The urls Table:** Needs to be optimized for OLTP (Online Transaction Processing).
+It needs fast, indexed point-lookups (finding 1 specific row by its short code).
+> **The Analytics Table:** Eventually needs to be optimized for OLAP (Online Analytical Processing).
+You will want to run queries like "Show me all clicks for Link X over the last 30 days grouped by country."
+Keeping them separate allows you to even move analytics to a specialized timeseries database (like TimescaleDB or ClickHouse) later if traffic grows.

 **What is a B-tree index and why does it matter?**

 When you add `INDEX idx_short_code (short_code)`, MySQL creates a B-tree — a sorted tree structure where each node holds a range of `short_code` values and pointers to the next level.